-(A) A decision of the attorney general, order of a court of claims panel of commissioners, or judgment of a judge of the court of claims granting an award of reparations may provide for the payment of the award in a lump sum or in installments.
+(A) A decision of the attorney general or order or judgment of the court of claims granting an award of reparations may provide for the payment of the award in a lump sum or in installments.
 The part of an award equal to the amount of economic loss accrued to the date of the award shall be paid in a lump sum.
 An award for allowable expense that would accrue after the award is made shall not be paid in a lump sum.
 Except as provided in division (B) of this section, the part of an award not paid in a lump sum shall be paid in installments.

 (B) Upon the motion of the claimant, the attorney general may commute future economic loss, other than allowable expense, to a lump sum but only upon a finding that either of the following applies: